-- DNP NA Curriculum: - The first two semesters of the Nurse Anesthesia program are delivered online, allowing the registered nurse the ability to continue practice in the clinical setting.
-Full-time employment is not recommended.
-After the first two semesters, the Nurse Anesthesia program requires continuous didactic and clinical instruction and work as a registered nurse is not recommended. - DNP OSL Curriculum: - All six semesters of the DNP OSL program are delivered in an online, asynchronous format, allowing the registered nurse or advanced practice registered nurse the ability to continue practice in the clinical setting.
+- DNP NA Curriculum: - The first two semesters of the DNP NA program are delivered online, allowing the registered nurse the ability to continue practice in the clinical setting.
+After the first two semesters, the Nurse Anesthesia program requires continuous didactic and clinical instruction and work as a registered nurse is not recommended.

+- DNP OSL Curriculum: - All six semesters of the DNP OSL program are delivered in an online, asynchronous format, allowing the registered nurse or advanced practice registered nurse the ability to continue practice in the clinical setting.